mmcbrien3/mmcbrien.com/minecraft_aws_server.md

 `wget https://launcher.mojang.com/v1/objects/808be3869e2ca6b62378f9f4b33c946621620019/server.jar`

 This includes downloads a file called server.jar to your current directory.
 You'll want to replace the link with the most current version of the Minecraft Server.
-At the time of writing, the most recent update is [1.14.2](https://minecraft.gamepedia.com/Java_Edition_1.14.2) which is what this command downloads.
-If you are at a more recent update, you can go to the [official download page](https://www.minecraft.net/en-us/download/server/) to find the newest one.
-To get the download link like wget requires, you'll want to right click on the download button and open that link in a new tab.
+At the time of writing, the most recent update is [1.14.2](https://minecraft.gamepedia.com/Java_Edition_1.14.2) which is what the previous command will download.
+If you are this in the future, you can go to the [official download page](https://www.minecraft.net/en-us/download/server/) to find the newest one.
+To get the download link that wget requires, you'll want to right click on the download button and open that link in a new tab.
 Don't download the .jar directly.
-Instead, copy the address of the new tab to paste after the wget command.
+Instead, copy the address of the new tab to paste after wget like: `wget <the copied link>`

 We are close to starting up our Minecraft server.